topher-ch/AltCheck/README.md

 A companion app to be run alongside osu! (stable or lazer) to visualize the starting hands of patterns and variety of beat snap divisors used in osu!taiko beatmaps.
+See below for examples.
 Requires tosu to be running to access game data.

 ## Examples